 Farmers and ranchers across the U.S. have a love-hate relationship with wildlife.
-For many ranch families, one of the perks is seeing wildlife, from big game animals to bluebirds, sharing their pastures and range with their livestock.
+For many ranch families, one of the perks is viewing wildlife sharing pastures and range with their livestock.
 On the other hand, several hundred over-wintering elk can eat up a lot of forage meant to take your cows through the winter.
 Then there's the headache of fence maintenance after the elk herd passes through.

 If you want to allow wildlife access to your property, but minimize fence maintenance, it pays to design wildlife-friendly fence systems and management.